jdavasligil/forsaken-realms/src/content/docs/first-edition/ideas.md

 You either have inspiration, or not.
 It is lost at the end of each session.
 Inspiration is granted by players who succeed a pushed roll, and also at the end of each session to the most valued player, in which case they begin their day with it.

-## Proficiency (DEPRECATED)
-Your proficiency rating is half of your level, rounded down.

-Backgrounds provide proficiency in a number of skills.

-When the player attempts an action that requires proficiency, they automatically succeed if they have the skill.
-For particularly hard tasks, the GM may call for a proficiency check.

-To perform a proficiency check, roll 1d6.
-If the result is less than or equal to your proficiency rating, you succeed, otherwise you fail.

-If the player does not have the proficiency, either the GM allows a 1-in-6 chance or disallows the roll if it is impossible.

 ## Adventuring Skills
-Adventuring skills are X-in-6 rated rolls beginning at 2 and max out at 5.
-The rating (2--5) equals the number of additional weeks of training required to obtain that level of skill.
-Hence, it takes 14 weeks of downtime training to reach mastery.
+Adventuring skills are X-in-6 rated rolls beginning at 1 and max out at 5.
+The rating (1--5) equals the number of additional weeks of training required to obtain that level of skill.
+Hence, it takes 15 weeks of downtime training to reach mastery from 0.

 ### Skill Guidelines
 Skills are...